On this page:

 The treatment options for brain aneurysms have become promising due to recent advances in the neurosurgical and endovascular fields.
 Endovascular treatment of aneurysms has improved due to biplane X-ray imaging and newer microcatheters.
 The advantages of these minimally invasive endovascular procedures include shorter hospital stays and recovery times, lower complication rates, and often, eliminate the need for general anesthesia.

 Even with these new advances in treatment, however, surgical experience is still the most important factor contributing to patient outcome.
 Dr. Arvind Ahuja and his team are well-versed in the latest technology for open craniotomy procedures and endovascular techniques (coiling, flow diversion, stenting, etc.).
-With over 20 years of experience, Dr. Ahuja has provided extensive treatment to hundreds of patients suffering from cerebral aneurysms.
+With over 20 years of experience, Dr. Ahuja has provided extensive treatment, from his three southeastern Wisconsin locations, to hundreds of patients suffering from cerebral aneurysms.

 A cerebral angiogram is a diagnostic test that is required before treating any cerebral aneurysm.
 During a cerebral angiogram, contrast dye is injected into the arteries traveling to the brain.
 This helps define the contours and position of the aneurysm and assists in determining the most appropriate treatment.